grafana/grafana/docs/sources/datasources/tempo/_index.md

 The **Trace to logs** setting configures the [trace to logs feature]({{< relref "../../explore/trace-integration" >}}) that is available when you integrate Grafana with Tempo.

-There are two ways to configure the trace to logs feature.
-You can use simplified configuration with default query, or you can configure custom query where you can use a [template language]({{< relref "../../dashboards/variables/variable-syntax">}}) to interpolate variables from the trace or span.
+There are two ways to configure the trace to logs feature:
+* Use a simplified configuration with default query, or
+* Configure a custom query where you can use a [template language]({{< relref "../../dashboards/variables/variable-syntax">}}) to interpolate variables from the trace or span.

 #### To use a simple configuration: